 You'll be lucky to catch a glimpse of Boss.
 Sonoran desert tortoises (Gopherus morafkai) spend up to 98% of their time underground, escaping either summer heat or winter cold.
 Their ability to dig burrows allows them to inhabit some of the most extreme environments on Earth, where ground temperatures can exceed 140°F.

+Toothless, desert tortoises use their large tongues to push food to the back of their mouths.
+They typically eat grasses and other native plants and flowers.
+They can sense when rain is coming and may be found in low areas, waiting for the water to appear.
 Sonoran desert tortoises live on steep, rocky hillsides and in alluvial fans at the base of mountains.
-In the wild, desert tortoises live about 50–80 years.
+In the wild, they live about 50–80 years.
 They usually roam no further than a few miles from where they hatched but may travel much farther to locate suitable mates.

 The Sonoran desert tortoise is listed as a candidate species for the threatened and endangered list.
 Its primary threats include habitat loss, invasive exotic species, removal of individuals from the wild, release of captive tortoises into the wild, and disease.
 Climate change is another significant challenge.
 Drought reduces available food and can cause females to lay fewer or no eggs.
 Prolonged high soil temperatures favor development of female tortoises, potentially leading to reproductive decline in future generations.

 Keep wild tortoises wild.
 It is illegal to remove a tortoise from the wild in Arizona.

 Keep captive tortoises captive.
 It is illegal to release captive tortoises into the wild.
 Captive tortoises released into the wild can introduce diseases that are devastating to wild populations.